-FLA:
+ELA:

 Increase the percentage of students meeting standard in English Language Arts (reading and research) as measured by the Palmetto Assessment of State Standards (PASS) from 81.3% in 2012 to 86.3% in 2018.
+The ACT Aspire Test was given only in 2015.
+The SC READY test was administered beginning in the spring of 2016.